-Edit: After posting this article, I received an email from the Historical Newspapers Database recommending Timothy Hughes Rare and Early Newspapers as a useful resource when creating your own historical newspapers.
-You and your students can look at pictures of real newspapers printed during the time period you’re researching.
+Edit: After posting this article, I received an email from the Historical Newspapers Database.
+They recommend Timothy Hughes Rare and Early Newspapers as a useful resource when creating a historical newspapers.
+Kids can look at pictures of real newspapers from the time period you’re researching.

 Making a newspaper is a fun, educational way to practice new skills while writing across the curriculum.
 Have you ever had your children create a historical newspaper?
 What time period did you choose to write about?